Yabbo/kubectl/README.md

     client-certificate-data: ClientCertGoesHere@@@
 ```

-NOTE: 10.0.0.15 is the VIP for our kubernetes cluster we definied in our konvoy config
+<b>NOTE:</b> 10.0.0.15 is the VIP for our kubernetes cluster we definied in our konvoy config

 ---